 Outline the entrepreneurial skills needed by actors in the electronic media.

 Work effectively with the new technologies encountered in the industry.

 Students go on a number of field trips during their time in the program to experience many different studio environments and work with highly specialized technologies.
 Students also work with professional voice actors in a recording studio to produce a demo reel of audio work.

-Humber's Acting for Film & Television program has a regular lineup of incredible guest speakers, including actors, directors, and casting directors.
+Humber's Acting for Film & Television program has a regular lineup of incredible guest speakers, including actors, co-ordinators, and casting co-ordinators.
 Below are a just a few of our recent guest speakers.

 Our conservatory-style training immerses you in the art and craft of screen acting and ensures you graduate with a working knowledge of what is needed to thrive as a 21st century performer in recorded media.
 You will study with a professional acting faculty who continue to be active in their field.